thealoksingh/Hisab-Kitab/README.md

    - Click **OK** on all dialog boxes to save the changes.
 4. Reopen Eclipse IDE to integrate the changes.
-5. Run the main file as a Java application to start the backend server
+5. Run the main file as a Java application to start the backend server.